Canvas Wax (CANVAK) | Waterpoofing

 - Tipis: Tents and tipis alike are perfect candidates for waxed treatment.

 Besides the obvious and practical applications, waxing canvas can give your items a vintage look.

 Canvak: The Canvas Wax Re-treatment Solution

-Canvak wax is a refinishing compound that restores water repellent to cotton fabrics.
+Canvak wax is a refinishing compound that restores water repellent properties to cotton fabrics.
 For large non-apparel items, Canvak offers more than just a stick of beeswax or paraffin wax.
-So, no need melting the wax.
-Canvak is already liquid!
+So, no need melting the wax as Canvak is already liquid!
 For small items like a waxed canvas bag, canvas jacket or other small apparel items and accessories, a different wax preservative should be used.